 USCIS does not assign everyone an A-Number.
 USCIS creates an Alien Registration Number for every permanent resident.
 Generally, they do not assign the number to nonimmigrant visitors.
 Nonimmigrants include anyone that is in the United States on a temporary basis.
 B1/B2 visas are nonimmigrant visas for visitors.
 However, USCIS may assign the Alien Registraton Number to certain classes of nonimmigrants that have been granted employment authorization or other benefits.

 If you are unable to locate your Alien Registration Number on one of the documents below, CitizenPath can help you request your A-Number through a Freedom of Information Act (FOIA) Request.
-File a Form G-639, Freedom of Information Act (FOIA) Request, to get access to your own immigration file at USCIS.
-This simple request can be used to get a copy of your A-Number or even your entire immigration file.
+We’ll help you prepare Form G-639, Freedom of Information Act (FOIA) Request and provide instructions on how to file it with USCIS.
+The form can be used to get a copy of your A-Number or even your entire immigration file.
+You should expect it to take approximately 4-8 weeks before USCIS responds with the requested A-Number and longer for complete immigration files.
 CitizenPath can help you prepare Form G-639, FOIA Request for a very low cost.
 Once prepared, it’s free to file.
 Get started now.

 Find A-Number on a Green Card